 Credit scores.
-You should have a score of at least 720 for the best chances of being approved for a jumbo loan.
+You should have a score of at least 720 for the best chance of being approved for a jumbo loan.
 To get the best rates, you should have a score of 740+.

 Reserves.
 This is the amount of money you have in bank accounts and investments.
 Banks want to see that you have reserves in case your income stops.
 It’s counted in months of housing expenses.
 So if your proposed house payment including principle, interest, taxes and insurance is $4,000, and your bank requires 12 months of reserves, you’ll have to have $48,000 in the bank, after the down payment and closing costs are paid for.